 This article discusses the forwarding of incoming calls and text messages to T-Mobile phones.
-It also gives background on T-Mobile and information on call forwarding services in general, and the many benefits available.
+It also gives background on T-Mobile and information on international call forwarding services in general, and the many benefits available.

 Self-Service Short Codes

 Mobile users, with monthly and prepaid T-Mobile accounts, can use self-service shortcodes to activate plan features such as call forwarding.
 However, non-T-Mobile codes do not work with the Simple Choice Plan with No Credit Check.
 The process for using self-service shortcodes is straightforward.
 First, locate the code from the following table.
 Then, dial the code on your mobile phone and hit the call button.

 |**21*Phone Number#||Turn on unconditional call forwarding (CFU) to a number|